lillianlakes/credit-card-fraud-detection/README.md

 ![Table Summarizing Model Performance and Interpretability](images/model_summary_table.jpg)

-More details, such as the confusion matrix, Area Under the Curve - Receiver Operating Characteristic (AUC-ROC) Curve, and Area Under the Curve - Precision-Recall (AUC-PR) Curve can be found in the [Jupyter Notebook](index.ipynb) and appendix section of the [Presentation Slide Deck](presentation.pdf).
+More details, such as the confusion matrices, Area Under the Curve - Receiver Operating Characteristic (AUC-ROC) Curves, and Area Under the Curve - Precision-Recall (AUC-PR) Curves can be found in the [Jupyter Notebook](index.ipynb) and appendix section of the [Presentation Slide Deck](presentation.pdf).

 ## Results